avrvenkatesa/multi-project-tracker/replit.md

 ### Frontend
 The frontend is a single-page application (SPA) built with vanilla JavaScript and Tailwind CSS.
 It features a dynamic UI that adjusts based on user roles and authentication status, including conditional rendering of actions and a user management interface for administrators.
 HTTP communication uses the Fetch API with credentialed requests, and event handling is managed through delegation.

+**AI Analysis Features:**
+- **In-Modal Search**: Search for existing items directly within the AI analysis modal to manually match unmatched status updates
+- **Review Queue**: Persistent queue for status updates that couldn't be automatically matched; accessible from the kanban board for later processing
+- **Smart Matching**: Real-time search and match functionality with confidence scoring and evidence display

 ### Backend
 The backend is a RESTful API built with Express.js, using a PostgreSQL database via Drizzle ORM.
 It implements a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system for granular permission enforcement.
 All sensitive endpoints are protected by role-based middleware, and request validation is handled with Joi.